selfishprimate/gerillass-docs/content/docs/latest/except.md

 # Except

 {{< featured type="Mixin" name="except" >}}
-This mixin helps you to target elements that you do not want to apply style changes to that you want for other elements in the list.
+**Except** Sass mixin helps you to target elements that you do not want to apply style changes to that you want for other elements in the list.
 {{< hint info >}}
 You can pass a **string** value to target elements by their `id`, `class` and `pseudo-class` selector.
 Or you can pass a **number** (or **multiple numbers** seperated by comma) to get the items based on their index position in the list.
 {{< /hint >}}